Tire inflation guide

 Use this article to learn more about tire pressure and determine the right tire inflation for your riding needs.

-Recommended tire pressure will always be printed on the sidewall of each tire.
+Recommended tire pressure will always be marked on the sidewall of each tire.
 Suggested pressure can be printed as a given maximum (e.g. MAX 60 PSI) or a range (e.g. 80-100 PSI).
 Even when a range is given, to optimize performance do some testing within that range, as your bike model, payload and riding surface will dictate the optimum PSI for you.

 Having the right PSI in your bike tires can make a world of difference.
 However, it would be an oversimplification to say that less air offers a more comfortable ride and more air makes you go faster.
 While this is true in many instances, the fact of the matter is that proper inflation for optimal performance depends on the individual rider and their bike.